 What is chronic fatigue syndrome?

-Extreme, debilitating exhaustion is the hallmark of chronic fatigue syndrome (CFS).
 People with CFS sleep poorly and awake unrefreshed.
 They have frequent headaches, muscle and joint pain, recurring sore throats, and memory and concentration problems.
-The intensity and type of symptoms can vary from day to day and from person to person.
-On a "good day" symptoms may be mild, and someone with CFS may be able to function at a near normal level; on a "bad day," they may be unable to get out of bed.
+The intensity and type of symptoms can vary from day to day and from person to person, but typically the extreme fatigue lasts at least 6 months or more.
+On a "good day," symptoms may be mild and someone with CFS may be able to function at a near normal level; on a "bad day," they may be unable to get out of bed.
 Their condition is not improved by bed rest and can be worsened by mental activity.

-Once dismissed as "yuppie flu" – a form of depression, stress and burnout common in young, upper income white women – CFS is now known to exist worldwide in every age, income bracket, and ethnic group, and in both sexes.
-CFS is about four times more common in women than in men, but that may be because women are more likely to report their symptoms to a doctor and it appears to be most prevalent in the 40 to 60 year age range.
-The Centers for Disease Control and Prevention (CDC) estimates that at least one million people in the U.S have CFS but that less than 20% of those affected have been diagnosed, or know that they have the condition.
+CFS exists worldwide in every age, income bracket, and ethnic group, and in both sexes.
+CFS is about three to four times more common in women than in men and it appears to be most prevalent in the 40- to 50-year age range.
+The Centers for Disease Control and Prevention (CDC) estimates that at least one million people in the U.S have CFS but that less than 20% of those affected have been diagnosed or know that they have the condition.

 It is not known what causes CFS.
 While a single cause may yet be identified, many researchers believe that CFS has multiple triggers.
 These may include:

 - Viral infection such as Epstein Barr virus, although no microbe has been proven to be the cause

 - Immune dysfunction provoked by trauma, stress, or allergy, which in turn triggers CFS

 - Nutritional deficiency

 - Abnormally low blood pressure (neurally mediated hypotension) that can cause fainting